a11599/pmi/README.md

 Depending on the current DOS environment, PMI can operate in one of the following three modes:

 - Raw: the processor is in real mode before PMI was started.
 PMI uses XMS or BIOS extended memory services to allocate the largest extended memory block and uses its own internal mode switch routines.
-If real mode code (such as DOS services) need to be executed, PMI switches the CPU back to real mode, runs the service, switches back to flat model protected mode and transfers control back to your application.
+If real mode code (such as DOS services) need to be executed, PMI switches the CPU to real mode, runs the service, then goes to flat model protected mode and gives control back to your application.
 Paging is never enabled in this mode.
 This is the preferred mode of operation since both real and protected mode are under full control of PMI.

 - VCPI: the processor is in V86 mode and a VCPI host is available.
 This is a common scenario when an EMS manager such as EMM386 is installed.
 V86 is a special mode of the 80386 and newer processors that simulates a 80386 processor in real mode, while keeping a supervisor's (the VCPI host, like EMM386) finger at the heartbeat of the program running in V86 mode.
 The supervisor may intercept several actions, such as I/O port or memory access and do funky stuff like emulating hardware or swapping memory in and out of memory ranges.
-It's not possible to enter protected mode natively in V86 mode.
+It's not possible to enter protected mode natively from V86 mode.
 VCPI is a standard interface that enables programs like PMI to request supervisor-level protected mode access and coexist with the current protected mode supervisor and it's V86 mode.
 Under VCPI, PMI uses XMS or VCPI memory allocation functions to allocate extended memory (XMS is preferred).
 VCPI normally requires paging, but PMI can disable paging under certain conditions (see below).
 When running in protected mode and paging disabled, performance is equivalent to raw mode.
-VCPI is slower in real (V86) mode and mode switches will take somewhat longer (largely depending on the VCPI host).
+VCPI is slower in real (V86) mode and mode switches will take somewhat longer (by how much depends largely on the VCPI host's implementation).

 - DPMI: DPMI is the successor of VCPI.
 It's a more advanced host for protected mode programs.
-When the processor runs in V86 mode and VCPI is not available, but DPMI is, PMI will use it for setting up the protected mode environment for the PMI application.
+When the processor runs in V86 mode and the host is not VCPI compatible, but DPMI is available, PMI will use it for setting up the protected mode environment for the PMI application.
 DPMI hosts can be wildly different.
 Some may be only thin wrappers above VCPI or a raw environment and may be very fast while others may be feature-rich solutions with virtual memory, multitasking and hardware virtualization.
 Needless to say, DPMI is the least preferred mode of operation for PMI.
 The sole purpose of DPMI support in PMI is to add compatibility with Windows DOS boxes.
+The protected mode environment and mode switches are fully managed by the DPMI host, PMI only acts as a thin wrapper on top of the DPMI API.

 A somewhat unique feature (at least I haven't heard of any other DOS extenders doing the same) is the ability to run without paging under VCPI.
 This mode is only possible if all of the following conditions are met:

-- Extended memory can be allocated and locked using XMS memory manager.
+- Extended memory can be allocated and locked using the XMS memory manager.
 - The VCPI host uses identity mapping for memory below 640 KB.
-In other words, the linear addresses are identical to physical addresses.
+In other words, the linear addresses must be identical to physical addresses in the conventional memory range.
 - The application is loaded to memory below 640 KB (not using loadhigh).

 This might sound restrictive, but when EMS is provided using MS-DOS HIMEM.SYS and EMM386.EXE, the above conditions are met as long as the PMI application is not loaded into UMB (which DOS won't do unless explicitly requested).